 Starring Charlton Heston, Orson Welles, Janet Leigh

 Crime, Drama, Noir (1h 35m)

 Orson Welles was—and remains to be—a big name of the 20th century.
 His very first movie (Citizen Kane) is still ranked among the top five greatest films ever made, and 17 years later he gave us the film noir classic Touch of Evil.

 As usual, Orson Welles wrote, directed, and starred in Touch of Evil, this time playing a corrupt police captain investigating an explosion on the United States–Mexico border.
-Luckily, Mexican prosecutor Miguel Vargas (Charlton Heston) is there to expose him.
+Luckily, Mexican prosecutor Miguel Vargas (played by Charlton Heston) is there to expose him.

-Famed author Aldous Huxley (Brave New World) suggested that Welles shoot on-location in Venice, California as it was a distinctly rundown area.
+Famed author Aldous Huxley of Brave New World suggested Welles shoot on-location in Venice, California as it was a distinctly rundown area.
 Perfect for the sleazy, crooked storyline with just a touch of evil.